 5+ years of experience: $60,000 - $73,500

-The United States Energy Association (USEA) seeks an experienced Senior Program Coordinator with experience in Sub-Saharan Africa (preferably East Africa), knowledge of the global energy sector, and an understanding of government contracting to assist with the execution of a U.S. Agency for International Development (USAID)-funded project to advance geothermal energy development in East Africa and expand business opportunities for U.S. geothermal companies.
+The United States Energy Association (USEA) seeks an experienced Senior Program Coordinator with experience in the Indo-Pacific region, knowledge of the global energy sector, and an understanding of government contracting to assist with the execution of a U.S. Government-funded project to advance energy development in the Indo-Pacific region.
 USEA offers a competitive benefit package.

 The Senior Program Coordinator coordinates the planning, development, and implementation of various meetings, seminars, conferences, and overseas and U.S. exchange visits, as assigned by the Program Director.
 This includes budgeting, arranging logistical requirements for workshops and conferences, and escorting foreign delegations within the United States and U.S. delegations abroad.
 The Senior Program Coordinator also assists the Program Director in developing technical programming for activities.
 The Senior Program Coordinator is responsible for representing USEA in a professional manner, conducting activities efficiently and effectively, and for evaluating and reporting the results of each activity.

 - Responsible for logistical activities required to implement the numerous activities for the programs between the U.S. and foreign energy entities.
 Coordinates and assists in organizing and conducting information exchange visits, private sector forums and workshops, and private sector policy/technology cooperation exchanges.

 - Communicates with USG project officers, overseas missions, and representatives of other U.S. agencies, U.S. energy companies, overseas energy officials and companies about specific program activities and plans.

 - Assists in determining program information needs, preparing agendas, work plans, budgets, schedules, reports and other documents.